 Leveraging AI to Build a Data-Driven EHS Culture

-Last week, on November 19th, 2025, we gathered to discuss a shift that is transforming the landscape of Environment, Health, and Safety (EHS): the move from static paper trails to dynamic, data-driven patterns.
+On November 19th, 2025, we gathered to discuss a shift that is transforming the landscape of Environment, Health, and Safety (EHS): the move from static paper trails to dynamic, data-driven patterns.

 If you missed the presentation, the core message went beyond simple digitization.
 While taking a physical paper and turning it into a PDF is a start, it doesn’t solve the core problem of data accessibility.
 We are talking about leveraging Artificial Intelligence not just to structure data, but to analyze it, generate solutions, and actively monitor risks in ways that were previously impossible.